vitta-hiring/hiring-challenge/readme.md

 <img src="logo_black.png"/>

-## Vitta Hiring Challenge
+# Vitta Hiring Challenge

 Glad to meet you friend!
-Nice te meet you!

 We are more than happy to see you are interested on our challenge!

 You can get to know more about us [following our blog](https://blog.vitta.me/) (in pt-BR).

+## Open positions

+You can check them out following this link [jobs.lever.co/vitta](jobs.lever.co/vitta)!

-### Worth reading
+## Worth reading

 Your solution will be the mirror of your professional and academic carrer, please care to make it worth!